|Nutrition Facts (per serving)|

 Cut the cabbage into very fine shreds (you can use a mandoline if you have one, but a very sharp knife and a steady hand work just fine).
 Add shredded cabbage to bowl.

 Peel and grate carrot, if using, and add to cabbage.
-Shred red cabbage and/or red onion, if using, and add to cabbage.
+Similarly, shred and add red cabbage and/or red onion.

 Toss the slaw, lifting from the bottom of the mixture to bring the dressing to the top.
 Continue tossing the slaw.
 It will take a while to thoroughly combine the ingredients.
 You want the slaw to be completely coated with a small amount of dressing.

-Taste and add more salt and pepper to taste, if you like.
+Taste and add more salt and pepper if you like.
 Toss again to fully combine.

 - If you use only the green cabbage, your slaw will not be very colorful.
 By adding the carrot, red cabbage, and red onion to the green cabbage, your coleslaw will be bright with varied colors.
 Don't be concerned if the cream mixture takes on a reddish tint, this is simply from the juices of the cabbage and/or red onion.